 Extends the business school manifesto to higher education institutions more broadly — addressing the structural challenges facing universities as AI weakens the evidentiary link between student outputs and the learning claims that underwrite degrees.

-Maps six futures for mass higher education — from utopia through muddling along to legitimacy crisis and institutional collapse.
+Maps six futures for mass higher education — from utopia through muddling along to legitimacy crisis.
 Current evidence places the highest probability on the more disruptive scenarios.
-The system faces four interacting walls: a proof wall, a jobs wall, a cost wall, and a legitimacy wall.
-These are not independent risks — they interact and reinforce each other.
+The system faces four interacting walls: a proof wall, a jobs wall, a cost wall, and a legitimacy wall that reinforce each other.

 Uses PISA 2022 creative thinking results as a warning about capability readiness for an AI-saturated world.
-Argues that creativity must be treated as a measurable, teachable competence — not rhetorical aspiration — and that business schools need to build it into curriculum, assessment, and proof routines as a matter of urgency.
+Creativity must be treated as a measurable, teachable competence — not rhetorical aspiration — built into curriculum, assessment, and proof routines.

 The labor market is quietly closing off the entry-level routes that have historically justified mass higher education.
-The "Jobs Wall" captures the risk that AI tightens junior hiring pathways even while headline employment figures remain stable, leaving both graduates and institutions exposed.
+The "Jobs Wall" captures the risk that AI tightens junior hiring pathways even while headline employment figures remain stable.

 A response to Yotzov et al.'s firm-level AI impact research, arguing that adoption rates are the wrong unit of analysis.
 What matters is intensity of use and depth of integration — the same distinction between access and agency that runs through the broader research agenda.

 Introduces the Grey Swan / Archimedes framework for governed, AI-assisted strategic foresight.
 A grey swan is a plausible, consequential disruption with visible signposts already present in current data — one that goes unaddressed not because it is unknowable but because it is uncomfortable.
-The framework produces quarterly, auditable probability estimates across two postures, with results that are currently sobering.
+Results are currently sobering.

-Examines the gap between reported AI adoption rates and actual intensity of use, drawing on usage data from three major providers.
-The findings support the access-agency distinction: widespread nominal adoption coexists with shallow, unmanaged use in most organizations.
+Examines the gap between reported AI adoption rates and actual intensity of use.
+Widespread nominal adoption coexists with shallow, unmanaged use in most organizations — supporting the access-agency distinction at organizational scale.

-A pair of practical frameworks for strategists and researchers working with the Microsoft Copilot and OpenAI enterprise usage reports — cutting through vendor framing to identify what the data actually supports and where the inferential gaps are.
+Practical frameworks for cutting through vendor framing in the Microsoft Copilot and OpenAI enterprise usage reports — identifying what the data actually supports and where the inferential gaps are.

 Research enquiries, collaboration, speaking, and executive education.